 Board of Directors

 Serving as a condominium association Board Member, especially for a large and diverse association like Jupiter Bay, is a very challenging job requiring knowledge, experience and communication skills.
-This webpage presents information helpful for any candidate seeking a board position.
+This webpage presents information helpful for candidates seeking a board position and for condo owners evaluating candidates.

 Current Jupiter Bay Board